 'A crucial step' - Irish language gains full official status at EU level

-Irish will be on par with other EU languages from today in what Minister of State for the Gaeltacht, Jack Chambers, called "a crucial step".
+Irish is now on par with other EU languages in what Minister of State for the Gaeltacht, Jack Chambers, called "a crucial step".

 A derogation arrangement has been in place since January 2007 (when Irish was given official and working status at EU level) due to a shortage of translation staff.

-This arrangement dissolved at midnight last night, ensuring the Irish language is on par with other official languages of the EU.
+This arrangement dissolved at midnight on Friday December 21, ensuring the Irish language is on park with other official languages of the EU.

 Minister Chambers said, “The end of the derogation of the status of the Irish language in the European Union is a crucial step in the development and future of the language.
 Irish is now on a par with other official and working EU languages and this will strengthen the relationship between citizens and European administrative systems.